PBL Project Slice

 In a Project Slice, you feel what it's like to be a learner in a high-quality PBL classroom.

-Participants will engage as learners in a one-day project that models the key features of the PBL process.
-The day will mirror the flow of a larger project, beginning with an engaging launch/entry event and authentic driving question.
-Teams will work together to build knowledge, understanding and success skills, and develop and critique products and answers to the driving question.
+Participants engage as learners in a one-day project that models the key features of the PBL process.
+The day mirrors the flow of a larger project, beginning with an engaging launch/entry event and authentic driving question.
+Teams work together to build knowledge, understanding and success skills, and develop and critique products and answers to the driving question.

 The day culminates with team presentations of their products, followed by structured reflection on what they have learned about PBL.
-At key moments throughout the day, participants will be encouraged to “put on their teacher hats” and reflect on the pedagogical moves they are experiencing as PBL learners, as well as implications for their own contexts.
+At key moments throughout the day, participants are encouraged to reflect on the pedagogical moves they are experiencing as PBL learners, as well as implications for their own contexts.

 A slice is a great way to begin a PBL initiative for a school or district.

-Like an entry event for a project, a Project Slice carries a lot of emotional weight and creates a genuine “need to know” energy about PBL and how to make it happen for all students.
-Schools and districts often use a Project Slice to build understanding of PBL as a staff or school community.
+Like an entry event for a project, a Project Slice sparks excitement and creates a genuine “need to know” about how to make PBL happen for all students.
+Schools and districts often use a Project Slice to build a shared understanding of PBL across a staff or school community.
 Your workshop will be facilitated by a member of the PBLWorks National Faculty—all seasoned teachers, administrators, and coaches who are PBL experts.